Skip to main content

 What is personal data?

-• IP address, location data, or other digital identifiers
+• Digital identifiers: IP address, location data, cookies

-• In contracts, consents and agreements – contracts often include names, signatures, and contact details.
+• Sending contracts: contracts often include names, signatures, and contact details.
+Think about who needs access before you share.

-• Storing data – don’t keep personal data longer than needed.
-Use Connie's in-built Expiration Date feature where possible.
+• Storing data: don't keep personal data longer than needed.
+Use Connie's built-in Expiration Date feature where possible.

-• Using external tools – make sure the services you use (like Connie) are GDPR-compliant and listed in your privacy policy.
-(We are, btw!
-Check our our Trust Center)
+• Using external tools: any service you use should be GDPR-compliant and listed in your privacy policy.
+Connie is, check our Trust Center.

-• Handling requests – people have the right to ask for a copy of their data or for it to be deleted.
+• Handling requests: people have the right to ask for a copy of their data, or for it to be deleted.
+Have a process ready.

 Your legal responsibilities (GDPR)